Credit Cards Credit Card Basics

 If you’re looking for ways to pay back friends or family without pulling out your wallet, hitting up an ATM, or paying credit card cash advance fees, just look at your phone.

 Cash App is free to download and accepts credit and debit cards.
-It’s the No. 1 money app in the App Store, with more than 35 million downloads.
+It’s the No. 1 finance app in the App Store and boasts a 4.8 star rating based on 6.8 million ratings.

 You can send or request money using a $Cashtag, which is a unique identifier so you can make private and secure payments.
 You can use a credit card to send money, but there’s a 3% transaction fee.
-The financial app is free to use otherwise.
+Visa, American Express, MasterCard, and Discover are supported.

 After downloading the app and creating an account, enter the dollar amount you want to send and set up who it goes to.
 The person you’re sending money to also needs the app, and you’ll have to enter their phone number, email, or $Cashtag to make sure your money gets to the right person.